hyperledger-archives/sawtooth-docs-archive/docs/1.2/rest_api/state_delta_websockets.md

 # Events

-Once subscribed, events will be received via the web socket\'s [onmessage]{.title-ref} handler.
+Once subscribed, events will be received via the web socket\'s *onmessage* handler.
 The event data is a JSON string, which looks like the following:

 ``` javascript